In an informative 20-minute session on hair loss in skin of color patients,

 In conclusion, afro-centric hair grooming practices can be associated with hair breakage (acquired trichorrhexis nodosa), central centrifugal cicatricial alopecia (CCCA), and traction alopecia. *Ideally, individuals with Afro-centric hair should wash their hair every 2 weeks, deep condition and moisturize after shampooing, moisturize hair daily or every other day, and limit exposure to chemicals and heat.* All patients should be educated on proper hair care practices so that adverse events can be avoided and treatment response can be improved.

-*Dr. Valerie Callender presented this lecture at the 2018 Skin of Color Seminar Series.
+*Dr. Valerie Callender presented this lecture at the 2018 Skin of Color Seminar Series (now the Skin of Color Update).